Loading Events

 ** Registration will open 9/1/24.

-Join Ginger and the team for a lively discussion on this month’s food themed book, Slow Noodles: A Cambodian Memoir of Love, Loss, and Family Recipes, by Chantha Nguon.
+Join Ginger and the team for a lively discussion on this month’s food themed book, Apple: A Global History, by Erika Jack.

 Food and drink will be available for purchase during the event and a complimentary snack from the book will be served.